Equal Predictive Ability Tests Based on Panel Data with Applications to OECD and IMF Forecasts: Testing Framework and the Hypotheses

-In a macro forecasting study, the differences for each unit can have a specific economic importance and may be of interest from a policy perspective.
-For instance, a question of interest is whether the forecasts made by agents are more accurate for a particular group of countries or all countries in the sample.
-In this case, the null hypothesis can be formulated such that the predictive equality holds for each unit as
+In a macro forecasting study, differences between clusters of units can have a specific economic importance and may be of interest from a policy perspective.
+For instance, a question of interest is whether the forecasts made by agents are more accurate for a particular cluster of countries in the sample.
+In this case, the null hypothesis can be formulated such that the predictive equality holds for $G$ clusters of units: